aurigma/CCHSample-BackOfficeIntegration-aspnetmvc/readme.md

 This is a single application for several use cases.
 Right now there are two of them are implemented:

 1. Demo 1 - editing a design from Customer's Canvas directly (no specific ecommerce integration)
-2. Demo 2 - integrating Customer's Canvas to an ecommerce system
+2. (Recommended) Demo 2 - integrating Customer's Canvas to an ecommerce system

 Let's describe each of them in more detail.